m-temp/fifoss/README.md

 ### Requirements

-- Yosys: install with development files, `yosys-config` is needed.
+Yosys, together with with the development files must be installed.
+To create the module the binary `yosys-config` must be available.
+This module uses current features of Yosys.
-Install from source is the preferred approach.
+Installation from a recent source is advisable.
+The preferred compiler for Yosys is Clang.
+Tested with:

+    $ yosys --version
+    Yosys 0.9+4274 (git sha1 e6dd4db0a, clang 12.0.1 -fPIC -Os)

 ### Building